10 Best Micro job website to make money online

 Clickworkers is a legitimate platform where you can work as a freelancer in micro jobs.
 You can find different jobs such as text creation, product descriptions, translation, editing, data categorization, data tagging, among others.
 Clickworkers payout via Paypal and bank account.

 They give less than the minimum wage, most of the times.
-It has unrealistic earning potential and very limited number of jobs depending on where you live.
+It has unrealistic earning potential and a very limited number of jobs depending on where you live.

 Fiverr is a global online marketplace offering tasks and services, beginning at a cost of $5 per job performed.
 Fiverr is the latest trend in the freelancing industry.